Header image courtesy of @dchiking_ (via Instagram)

 Goodness knows we love a hike here at Localiiz.
 There’s no better reminder of Hong Kong’s breath-taking beauty than summiting Sunset Peak right before the sun dips below the horizon, or reaching the white sand beaches of Sai Kung after hours of sweating.
 But if you’ve already checked all the major hikes off your list (and explored some more under-the-radar choices to boot), it might be time to push yourself further by trying thru-hiking in Hong Kong.

 Thru-hiking, or through-hiking, is when you hike an established long-distance trail in one go over multiple days, instead of tackling individual sections (a.k.a. section hiking).
-Those looking to explore thru-hiking in Hong Kong have four major long-distance options to pick from: the MacLehose, Hong Kong, Lantau, and Wilson trails.
+Those looking to explore thru-hiking in Hong Kong have four traditional long-distance options to pick from: the MacLehose, Hong Kong, Lantau, and Wilson trails.
+A modern addition to this list of thru-hikes is the Hong Kong Island Coastal Trail, developed by local hiking enthusiasts.

 Many of Hong Kong’s most popular hikes—Dragon’s Back, Lantau Peak, Violet Hill, and Twin Peaks, to name a few—are actually part of these longer trails, so you’ll probably be familiar with parts of them already.
 Ranging from 50 to 100 kilometres, these hikes are no joke—the longest one can even take up to seven days to complete for some people.